Contractor establishes constructive notice in slip-and-fall case

-Posted in Premises Liability on October 12, 2012
+Posted on October 12, 2012 in Premises Liability

 In our last post, we discussed a slip-and-fall case brought by a jewelry store’s independent contractor after he slipped on jewelry cleaning solution and fell in the store’s employee-only area.
 Evidence in this premises liability case indicates that the jewelry cleaning solution was kept in a 5-gallon bucket in the break room, which was accessible only to the contractor and store employees.

 The cleaning solution bucket has a rotating spigot spout that must be rotated to the side of the bucket for use.
 When not in use, employees are supposed to rotate the spigot back over to the lid so that any leakage from the spout will fall onto the bucket lid instead of the floor.

 The contractor claimed that he always properly positioned the spout to avoid floor spills, but that he observed jewelry store employees failing to do so in the past.
 The last time the contractor worked at the store was two days before his accident, and the only people who had access to the cleaning solution bucket during those two days were jewelry store employees.